QuantEcon/sphinxcontrib-jupyter/docs/index.rst

 **Requires:** Sphinx >= 1.7.2 (for running tests).

-One of the benefits of writing Jupyter notebooks as ``RST`` files is to simplify the task of version control.
+One of the main benefits of writing Jupyter notebooks as ``RST`` files is to simplify the task of version control for large projects.

 .. toctree::
    :maxdepth: 1